MrMiniou/ICS4U_2021-2022/ICS4U/Days 10-11/Note 5 - Enumerations.md

 ## Note – Enumerations

 In Java, an `enum` (short for **enumeration**) is like a class combined with an array.
-They are used for defining an ordered sequence of constant-like values and can help make programs more readable than using an arrays of constants.
+It is used for defining an ordered sequence of constant-like values and can help make programs more readable than using an arrays of constants.

 Suppose you have a program that uses the days of the week.
 One option is to declare each of the days of the week as a constant and place them inside an array: